jeffvincent/thoughtsblog/_posts/2013-09-16-being-held-by-the-hand.md

 ---
 layout: post
-title: Being Held By The Hand
+title: Hand Hold vs. Empower
 description: Even as most customers transition to wanting more self-service support, we have to address those that demand hand holding.
 category: support